Phone: 203-366-3300, extension 229

 Welcome to The National Resource Center for Blind Musicians, A division of Neighborhood Studios of Fairfield County, a school of the arts in Bridgeport, Connecticut.
 The resource center provides information and referral services for visually impaired students of all ages, their parents and teachers, learning opportunities for blind students headed to college, and is one of the sources to which one can turn for help locating visually impaired musicians willing to share their expertise in braille music, technology and coping strategies.
 The Resource Center is best known for its Summer Institute for Blind College-bound Musicians, a residential program which was run from 1996 to 2012.
 We do not offer the Institute at this time.
 However, we stand ready to help students find alternative programs or teachers with the expertise to fill gaps in their readiness for music study at the college level.
 Other activities of the resource Center include development of programs for blind children in Connecticut and teacher training.

 The Resource Center is funded largely through the generous support of foundations and individuals.
-Expansion of our outreach and online services was made possible in part by grants from the National Endowment for the Arts.
-We thank the NEC Foundation of America, which, along with the Summer Institute and other projects, helped fund development of this Web site from its very beginnings.
+Expansion of our outreach and online services was made possible in part by grants from the National Endowment for the Arts and the NEC Foundation of America.